 As a result, many manufacturers instead use a collection of disparate manual systems, spreadsheets and databases.
 These manual, disconnected mechanisms can lead to delays, input errors, inconsistencies, duplicate data and loss of productivity.

-3 Best Practices to Follow for Effective Change Control
+3 Best Practices to Follow for Effective Change Management

-Change control is a critical business issue in terms of risk, safety and business performance.
-Successful implementation of an enterprise-wide global change control program will:
+Change management is a critical business issue in terms of risk, safety and business performance.
+Successful implementation of an enterprise-wide global change management program will:

 - Improve cycle time and time to market